enishoca/Hubitat/X-10Bridge/README.md

-# SmartThingsX
+# Hubitat
 ![Image of Logo](https://github.com/enishoca/SmartThingsX/raw/master/x1oredb.png)

-SmartThing SmartApps and Device Handlers for X-10 devices using Node Red and Mochad
+Hubitat Apps and Device Handlers for X-10 devices using Node Red and Mochad

-This solution allows 2-way communication between SmartThings and X-10 devices using Node Red and Mochad.
-You can control your X-10 devices from within ST and use various automation solutions within ST.  You can also use X-10 remotes and motion sensors to control other ST devices.
+This solution allows 2-way communication between Hubitat and X-10 devices using Node Red and Mochad.
+You can control your X-10 devices from within HE and use various automation solutions within HE.
+You can also use X-10 remotes and motion sensors to control other devices.
 X-10 equipment is fairly inexpensive and  readily available on E-Bay etc.

-In this solution all X-10 settings and device mappings are done using the SmartThings app.
+In this solution all X-10 settings and device mappings are done using the Hubitat app.
 Only a couple of one-time settings need to be made on the Node Red flow.

-See this page for details
+See the orginal ST page for details and user discussions https://community.smartthings.com/t/release-node-red-bridge-for-x-10-devices-switches-modules-remotes-motion-sensors/116909

-https://community.smartthings.com/t/release-node-red-bridge-for-x-10-devices-switches-modules-remotes-motion-sensors/116909
+ ***Changes from ST Version***
+ * Uses telnet connections for more robust connectivity between node red server and HE.
+The default TCP port is 1025, you may need to change it, if its not available on the machine where you are running the node red server
+ * Device P-15 is reserved for pinging the system to maintain connectivtiy every 30 minutes.
+If you need to use this device for something else you can change it in x-10-node-red-mochad-device.groovy
+ * Heyu functionality has not been tested, since I don't have a heyu device.
+For ST a heyu user worked with me to do the implementation.
+If anyone is interested ping me, if you can compare it code and make the changes yourself, feel free to send me a PR

 Supported Devices and Functionality
-* X-10 Switches and Modules -  on/off is supported
+* X-10 Switches and Modules -  on/off and dimming are supported
 * X-10 Motion Senors and Remote buttions -  on/off funtions supported from devices sending housecode/unitcode on/off commands

-Please note: Dimmer functions and security devices are not supported
+* X-10 Security Devices

+Please note: Dimmer functions are a bit wonky - don't rely too much on percentage just treat them like up/down buttons becaue that's what is available on physical X-10 devices.
+You can get percentages almost right, if you caliberate by setting to 0 and physically dimming to dark, but it remains dicey, there is no good solution to it.

 **Requirements**